GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 The new [libpqxx](http://pqxx.org/development/libpqxx/) version 7 and
 beyond can most easily be built for Windows Visual Studio using the "CMake" build process.
-Since version 7 requires C++ 17 standard, to build for Microsoft Visual Studio, the 2017 version of Visual Studio or later is required.
+Since version 7 requires C++ 17 standard, to build for Microsoft Visual Studio the 2017 version of Visual Studio or later is required.
 And of course you would start with downloading the [source code on GitHub](https://github.com/jtv/libpqxx) for the version of libpqxx that is right for you.
 In this explanation the `libpqxx-master` is the current